ibm-cloud-docs/assistant-data/skill-dialog-add.md

 The natural-language processing for the {{site.data.keyword.conversationshort}} service is defined in a *dialog skill*, which is a container for all of the artifacts that define a conversation flow.
 {: shortdesc}

 You can add one dialog skill to an assistant.
-See [Skill limits](/docs/services/assistant-data?topic=assistant-data-skill-add#skill-add-limits) for information about limits per plan.

 ## Create the dialog skill
 {: #skill-dialog-add-task}